Capital Roots plants trees in Rensselaer

-It’s an environment benefit project in conjunction with the city as part of their Urban Greening Projects Program.
+It’s an environmental benefit project in conjunction with the city as part of their Urban Greening Projects Program.
 Thirty-two Capital Roots staff and volunteers planted trees and rain gardens along Partician Street.

 Capital Roots CEO Amy Klein said they installed over 100 pieces of plant material to help improve air quality, heat island effect, and overall quality of life in urban spaces.
 They said it wouldn’t be possible without help from volunteers and local businesses.